Lumioze/twitch-chat-irc/README.md

 ## Setup
 ### Requirements:
 * This tool was created in a Python 3 environment.
-* Run `pip install -r requirements.txt` to ensure you have the necessary dependencies.
+* Run `pip install .` to ensure you have the necessary dependencies.

 ### Authentication
 If you intend to send messages, you will require authentication.